|

 engineering in his native Chile and arrived in the US with his bride

-in 1960.
-In Chile, he worked for General Tire and came to Akron,
+in the sixties.
+In Chile, he worked for General Tire and came to

-Ohio expecting to stay for only one year.
-He started to work for
+Akron, Ohio expecting to stay for only one year.
+He started to work

-General Tire in Akron and started to take math classes.
-Along came
+for General Tire in Akron and started to take math classes.
+Along

-the first child, and then two more boys.
-Herman completed his Bachelor
+came the first child, and then two more boys.
+Herman completed his

-of Science and Master of Science degrees in Mathematics at the U
+Bachelor of Science and Master of Science degrees in Mathematics

-of Akron as well as his thesis and course work in System Engineering
+at the U of Akron as well as his thesis and course work in System

-for his Ph.D. at Case Western Reserve University in Cleveland, Ohio.
+Engineering for his Ph.D. at Case Western Reserve University in

 Working as a